xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD03_LAB_MANUAL.md

 #### Task 1: Create a new MVC project.

-1. Start the virtual machine, and sign in with the following credentials:

-    - Virtual Machine: **20486B-SEA-DEV11**
-    - User name: **Admin**
-    - Password: **Pa$$w0rd**

-2. Open Visual Studio 2012 and create a new ASP.NET MVC 4 web application by using the following information:
+1. Open Visual Studio 2017 and create a new ASP.NET MVC 5 web application by using the following information:

     - Name: **PhotoSharingApplication**
     - Location: **Allfiles(D):\Mod03\Labfiles**